In Iowa, a person could be charged with assault for intending to harm another person.

-For Fierce Legal Representation, Call Keegan, Tindal & Mason
+For Fierce Legal Representation, Call Keegan, Tindal & Jaeger

 If you have been accused of committing a state or federal offense, having effective counsel on your side is crucial.
 A conviction could have severe consequences on your future, affecting your ability to live your life as you once did.
 Our team has over 50 years of combined legal experience and will provide the aggressive defense you need to fight charges.

 Schedule your free consultation with us by calling (319) 499-5524 or filling out an online contact form.